esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_constrained.rst

 for the purpose of this tutorial, considered as inequalities rather than equality constraints.

 The problem at hand has box bounds, 4 equality constraints, two inequalities (note the different form of these) and one objective.
-Neglecting for the time being the fitness, the basic structure for the UDP to have pagmo understand the problem type will be:
+Neglecting for the time being the fitness, the basic structure for the UDP to have pygmo understand the problem type will be:

 .. doctest::